jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-03-03-Basic-Tokenizer.md

 ## Defining the requirement for the helpers

+1. **Parser Helper**:
-- The parser helper will only work with `StringView`.
-Do not modify the source itself.
+   - The parser helper exclusively works with `StringView`.
+It's essential to avoid modifying the source itself.

+2. **Basic Tokenizer**:
+   - The basic tokenizer is straightforward.
+It receives a set of inputs, which can be either:
+     - `token characters`
+     - `regex`
+     - `token strings`
-- Basic tokenizer is simple receives a bunch of `token characters` or `regex` or `token strings`.
-All case sensitive.
-Tokenizes the StringView and constructs a linear array of results ordered in same order the tokens appear in source string.
+   - All of these are case-sensitive.
+The tokenizer processes the `StringView` and constructs a linear array of results, maintaining the order in which the tokens appear in the source string.

-- Semantic tokenizer starts to get complex.
-It receives a bunch of semantics that contains list of tokens, regexes and sub semantics(Like sub expressions in regex).
-All the marked regexes of the non tokenized region gets tokenized here.
+3. **Semantic Tokenizer**:
+   - The semantic tokenizer introduces complexity.
+It receives a collection of semantics, each containing:
+     - A list of tokens
+     - Regular expressions (regexes)
+     - Sub-semantics (similar to sub-expressions in regex)
+   - Notably, it tokenizes the marked regexes within non-tokenized regions.

+4. **Scope Validation**:
-- Scope validation checks all the scope able tokens and ensure that they are valid pairs.
+   - This step checks all scope-able tokens to ensure they form valid pairs.

+5. **Scoping Pass**:
-- Scoping pass groups all the tokens into its corresponding scoping region.
-Works with array ranges(Not `std::ranges`).
+   - During the scoping pass, tokens are grouped into their corresponding scoping regions.
+This process operates with array ranges (not `std::ranges`).

+6. **Grammar Check Pass**:
-- Grammer check pass receive bunch of regexes and tokens like semantic tokenizer, checks the grammatical correctness.
+   - Similar to the semantic tokenizer, the grammar check pass receives a set of regexes and tokens.
+Its purpose is to verify grammatical correctness.

+7. **Additional Getters and Setters**:
-- Additional getters and setters to get the data needed from parsed outputs.
+   - These functions allow retrieval of necessary data from the parsed outputs.

 ### Pass 1 - Basic tokens

-Basic tokens just need to know the input `StringView`.
-List of tokens, its type and pattern to match.
-The structure might look like.
-The output will be list of `ParseTokens`
+**Basic tokens** simply require knowledge of the input `StringView`.
+You provide a list of tokens, along with their type and matching pattern.
+The resulting structure might resemble the following, yielding a list of `ParseTokens`.

 ```cpp
 using TokenType = uint32;